-Health and safety, diversity and inclusion and giving back to the community are core to the Company's values.
+Ensuring the health and safety, well-being and professional development of the Company's people, investing in high-impact initiatives and developing strong, mutually beneficial relationships with stakeholders and Indigenous rightsholders are core to the Company's values.
 Operating with excellence ensures the safety, integrity and reliability of the Company's operations and assets, while creating a culture of inclusiveness attracts top talent and skill sets.

 Gibson is committed to continually improving its safety performance, enhancing its safety culture and promoting health and wellness, with the ultimate aspirational goal always being zero harm to people, the environment and assets.
-In 2021, as part of its perpetual focus on employee health and safety, Gibson continued its Mission Zero Program and also implemented a behavioral based safety observation program called Validation and Verification, which requires leaders to observe the completion of critical work tasks and provide constructive feedback to ensure work behaviors match expectations, enabling continuous improvement.
-The success of the Company's health and safety programs was reflected in Lost Time Injury Frequency and Recordable Vehicle Incident Frequency rates of 0 for both employees and contractors for the second year in a row.
-The Company also saw outstanding improvement in its Total Recordable Injury Frequency in 2021 with a rate of 0.43 for employees, the best rate in the Company's history and has met its target of achieving top quartile safety performance among peers.
+In 2022, as part of its perpetual focus on employee health and safety, Gibson continued its Mission Zero Program and continued to upgrade and standardize various authorization to work processes such as confined space entry, working at heights and work permitting.
+The success of the Company's health and safety programs was reflected in Lost Time Injury Frequency and Recordable Vehicle Incident Frequency rates of 0 for both employees and contractors for the third year in a row.
+The Company also achieved a Total Recordable Injury Frequency in 2022 of 0.46 for employees and 0.51 for contractors, maintaining its target of achieving top quartile safety performance among Canadian midstream peers.

-To advance its social initiatives, the Company announced an ongoing commitment to contribute a minimum of \$1 million annually to the communities where its employees live and work as well as a continued focus on encouraging its employees to engage in volunteering and fundraising activities.
-As part of its annual community investment spending, Gibson pledged a \$1 million donation to Trellis through a five-year partnership in support of youth mental health in the community.
+To advance its social initiatives, the Company continued its commitment to contribute a minimum of \$1 million annually to the communities where its employees live and work as well as a continued focus on encouraging its employees to engage in volunteering and fundraising activities.
+As part of its annual community investment spending, Gibson contributed over \$1.5 million in 2022, with 89% of employees participating through employee giving and/or volunteering initiatives.